AForbis/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+#### The biggest difficulty I encountered was after I completed the modules and was beginning the challenge when Excel crashed and I lost several of the pivot tables I had created.
+It was a much needed reminder for me to save early and often!
+Another difficulty I encountered was making sure I used the proper mathematical symbols when nesting formulas within countifs() function.
+I caught a few errors when proofreading the first column.
+This was a good reminder of how tedious I expect future coding assignments to be and how I will need to keep a watchful eye for errors and have effective debugging protocols in place to reduce the probability of errors.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?